meshal516/hacker-news/README.md

 # Hacker News Analytics Dashboard

-This project provides a full-stack application to fetch, analyze, and visualize data from the Hacker News API, focusing on AI-related topics and trends.
+This project provides a production-ready, distrubted full-stack application to fetch, analyze, and visualize data from the Hacker News API, focusing on AI-related topics and trends.
 It includes a Django backend API and a React frontend dashboard.

+## Key Technologies

+- **Backend:** Django, Django REST Framework, PostgreSQL, Redis, Kafka (confluent-kafka), django-cors-headers, drf-spectacular
+- **Frontend:** React, TypeScript, Zustand, Axios, MUI (Material UI), Chart.js, react-chartjs-2, date-fns
+- **Testing:** Pytest (backend), React Testing Library (frontend potentially)

+## Architecture Overview (Simplified)

+- **Data Fetching:** A background task (triggered via Kubernetes and Kafka) periodically fetches data from the Hacker News API, processes it (detects AI keywords, extracts domains), and stores it in the PostgreSQL database.
+- **Caching:** Redis is used to cache API responses (stories, insights) for faster retrieval.
+- **API:** The Django backend exposes RESTful API endpoints (`/api/stories/`, `/api/insights/`).
+- **Frontend:** The React application consumes data from the backend API using Zustand for state management and displays it using MUI components and Chart.js.

 ## Prerequisites